-To change the color of the background of the graph, use the following softkeys:

-Click on Inverse Color field to toggle between the on/off settings.
+To change the color of the background of the graph click on Inverse Color field to toggle between the on/off settings.

-To show/hide the channel title bar, use the following softkeys:

-Click on Caption field in the pop-up dialog to toggle between the show/hide settings.
+To show/hide the channel title bar click on Caption field in the pop-up dialog to toggle between the ON/OFF settings.

-To restore the default factory settings, use the following softkeys:
+To restore the default factory settings use the softkeys Preset